-Satellite Data Analytics by Prateek Yadav The global satellite industry has evolved considerably in the past decade.
+Satellite Data Analytics by Prateek Yadav he global satellite industry has evolved considerably in the past decade.
 Technological developments have led to the commercial coming-of-age of small satellites and enhancements in the satellite imagery resolution, stimulating the growth of pioneering firms that are reshaping the industry from inside.
-There an increase the number of remote sensing and earth observasatellites. they are and collecting huge volumes of data informaand tion about what happening on Earth.
-The collected data itself is a valuable commodity, and many firms with integration of artificial intelligence and machine learning technology are able to analyze it with extraordinary efficacy to bring commanding insights for customers.
-For instance, with effective integration of machine learning and satellite imagery and other data sets, companies like EarthDaily Analytics are able to forecast the information related crop yields, giving customers a competitive edge.
-Artificial Intelligence based platforms offer insights on previously inaccessible aspects such as industrial, social, and economic procedures.
-In addition, machine learning procedures are progressively used to process daily satellite imagery to classify, detect, and analyze objects, locate topographic and geographic features, and observe small variations over a period of time.
+There variations over a period of time.
 Furthermore, machine learning and artificial intelligence automated algorithms can precisely perceive numerous things noticeable on earth from the space such as cars at parking lots, crop yield and geo-sensing in agricultural fields.
-Moreover, integration of satellite imagery with cloud computing allows researchers to access imagery data from remote locations.
+Moreover, integration of satellite imagery with cloud computing allows researchers to access imagery data from remote an increase is the in number of remote sensing and earth observasatellites. tion they are and collecting huge volumes of data informaand tion about what is happening on Earth.
+The collected data itself is a valuable commodity, and many firms with integration of artilocations.